syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Get-the-New-Value-and-Old-Value-when-an-Item-is-Selected-in-a-Combobox-Cell.md

 ---
 layout: post
 title: How-to-Get-the-New-Value-and-Old-Value-when-an-Ite | Windows Forms | Syncfusion
-description: how to get the new value and old value when an item is selected in a combobox cell
+description: Learn about How To Get The New Value And Old Value When an Item is Selected in a Combobox Cell support in Syncfusion Windows Forms GridDataBoundGrid(Classic) control and more details.
 platform: windowsforms
 control: Grid
 documentation: ug
 ---

-# How to Get the New Value and Old Value when an Item is Selected in a Combobox Cell
+# How To Get The New Value And Old Value When an Item is Selected in a Combobox Cell in Windows Forms GridDataBoundGrid(Classic)

 CurrentCellCloseDropDown event gets triggered when a dropdown is closed in a grid cell.
 The new value of ComboBox can be obtained from CurrentCell's Renderer property and old value can be obtained from the grid.